Monadical-SAS/ML-take-home/README.md

 ![](./images/Late_Blight_3.jpg)

+## Using the client

 With the frontend you can upload an image and get its classification using the trained machine learning model.
-It should look something like this
+The final results should look something like this:

 **upload the image**
 ![](./images/frontend.png)